A bowl of fresh raw dog food: whole quail, ground meat, organ meat, zucchini, carrot, celery, and sweet potato

 Gunnar spent his first two years on a perfectly normal kibble — and built up two years of recurring ear infections to match.
 We didn't move him to raw because we were ideologues about it.
 We moved him because nothing else had worked, and we'd run out of softer options.

 What this guide covers.
 This is the kibble-to-raw transition plan — the path for owners who've decided their doodle needs to be off kibble entirely.
-It's the longest of the three transitions, and the one that goes wrong most often when owners follow generic raw-feeding advice that wasn't built for a doodle who has spent years on processed food.
 If you're switching from one kibble to another, that's a different protocol.
 Same for the freeze-dried path, which sits between kibble and raw and is what most doodle owners reach for first.
 The site's feeding philosophy ranks the three tiers raw → freeze-dried raw → better kibble — and the goal is the best version of whatever tier fits your life.

 Why a Kibble-to-Raw Transition Is Different from Any Other Food Switch